-"Student-Athletes Smashing The Stereotypes" by Dr. Joseph P. Urgo, President, St. Mary's College of Maryland.
-The article was featured in the Utica Observer-Dispatch on March 20, 2010 prior to Dr. Urgo's arrival at St. Mary's.
+"Student-Athletes Smashing The Stereotypes" by John Pitarresi.
+The article was featured in the Utica Observer-Dispatch on March 20, 2010.

 St. Mary's College of Maryland is a 2,000-student residential campus that shares grounds and its name with Historic St. Mary's City, site of the first capital of Maryland (1634).
 Designated Maryland's Public Honors College by statute in 1992, it is the state's commitment to providing a residential, liberal arts education as a public trust - available to students of superior potential regardless of their backgrounds and personal circumstances.
 Each St. Mary's student is a high-achieving student, living and studying in an environment that fosters independent thinking, social engagement, and environmental stewardship.
 St. Mary's awards the Bachelor of Arts degree in 22 disciplines, a student-designed major, and a Master of Arts in Teaching degree.